genevaers/Workbench/database/db2/README.md

 ## Summary of steps involved
 <pre>
-1) cloning database/db2 directory contents to USS
+1) clone database/db2 directory contents to USS
 2) prepare your site db2 defaults to use with GenevaERS
-3) copy JCL, DDL SQL to MVS datasets with your site defaults 4A) Building the DB2 Schema to contain GenevaERS objects, OR 4B) Replicating an existing GenevaERS DB2 Schema
+3) copy JCL, DDL SQL to MVS datasets with your site defaults 4A) Build the DB2 Schema to contain new GenevaERS objects, OR 4B) Replicate an existing GenevaERS DB2 Schema
 </pre>
-## Cloning database/db2 directory contents to IBM USS
+## Clone database/db2 directory contents to IBM USS

 Logon to USS and using the bash shell enter one of the following commands, depending whether you are using ssh or https: